 Results from the Beanblossom Creek samples are given in Table 7.
 Stream values generally fell within the range of lake parameters.
 Variation among the sample parameters was slight.
 Historically, most of the parameters increased throughout the summer.
-Solubility of oxygen in water is influenced by temperature, with less dissolved oxygen dissolving in warmer water.
-Beanblossom Creek's late July temperature (23.0°C) resulted in a decreased dissolved oxygen concentration (5.9 mg/L).
-Storm event samples were collected on May 31st (Figure 13).
-There was no significant increase in any nutrients or other parameters, which is likely due to smaller previous storms flushing the tributaries and since we collected samples towards the beginning of the sampled storm event.
+Solubility of oxygen in water is influenced by temperature, with less dissolved oxygen dissolving in warmer water, which we do not see in 2015.
+Storm event samples were collected on August 6th (Figure 13).
+There was no increase in the expected parameters following the storm events relative to the other sampling dates.
+However, as it can be seen in Figure 13, many of the other sampling dates followed longer rain events of both longer duration and magnitude.
+The June 22nd sampling events had some of the highest concentrations of bacteria and phosphorus and we also see the typical decrease in alkalinity and conductivity that is representative of storm events.